-19 Own-price elasticity of demand for a service is defined as the percentage change in the quantity demanded of the service that is caused by the percentage change in the price of the service when all other prices for all other services are held constant.
+13 Own-price elasticity of demand for a service is defined as the percentage change in the quantity demanded of the service that is caused by the percentage change in the price of the service when all other prices for all other services are held constant.
 Cross-price elasticity of demand for a service is defined as the percentage change in the quantity demanded of a particular service that is caused by a percentage change in the price of another service when all other prices for all other services are held constant.

-20 A service is a substitute for another service when the quantity demanded of the first service increases (decreases) after an increase (decrease) in the price of the second service.
+14 A service is a substitute for another service when the quantity demanded of the first service increases (decreases) after an increase (decrease) in the price of the second service.
 A service is a complement to another service when the quantity demanded of the first service increases (decreases) after a decrease (increase) in the price of the second service.

-needed to estimate the various elasticities of demand.21 Consider just one aspect of finding the appropriate values for own- and cross-price elasticities of demand.
+finding the appropriate values for own- and cross-price elasticities of demand.
 These elasticity values are influenced by the actions of regulated companies and the decisions of state and federal regulatory authorities.
 These values are reduced whenever the regulatory authorities or others erect entry barriers, and conversely, these values swell when entry barriers are removed and pricing flexibility is augmented.
 Other complications with respect to finding appropriate values for own- and cross-price elasticities of demand include inaccurate measurement, improper estimating techniques, and limited computing time.
 Consequently, in all probability, it is only by pure chance that the set of prices alleged to solve the revenue insufficiency problem is actually the set of prices that achieves second-best economic efficiency.